-Submit a budget narrative describing the budget request and matching the scope of work described in the project narrative.
-It should cover the entire period of performance.

-Justify all expenditures, identifying reasonable and allowable costs necessary to accomplish the goals and objectives as outlined in the project narrative.
+Submit a budget with a narrative describing the budget request and matching the scope of work described in the project narrative.
+Justify all expenditures identifying reasonable and allowable costs necessary to accomplish the goals and objectives as outlined in the project narrative.